 Pour the custard mixture over the bread cubes and stir gently until the bread cubes are well-coated.
 Spoon the bread mixture into the prepared baking pan.

-Pour 1 1/2 cups of water into the Instant Pot.
+Pour 1 1/2 cups of water into a 6-quart Instant Pot.

 Butter a 10 or 12-inch sheet of foil.
 Cover the pan of bread pudding tightly with the foil (buttered side-down).
 Place the pan in a baking sling or on the steaming rack.
 Carefully lower the pan and sling or rack into the pot.